Tips to Improve Your Credit Score for Homebuying

 Pay Off Your Debt to Increase Credit Score

-Paying off debt could improve the likelihood of being approved for a mortgage loan in two ways: It lowers your debt-to-income ratio, an important factor that lenders consider, and it can help improve your credit score.
+Paying off debt could improve the likelihood of being approved for a mortgage loan in two ways: It lowers your debt-to-income ratio, an important factor that lenders consider, and it may help improve your credit score.

 Even if you meet the criteria for a mortgage, it’s still important to think carefully about the amount of debt you’d be taking on.
-It’s generally recommended that your mortgage payment take up no more than 30% of your total income.
+It’s generally recommended that your mortgage payment takes up no more than 30% of your total income.
 There are some exceptions, and a mortgage loan officer will be able to offer helpful advice specific to your situation.

 If you have questions, we have answers.